michaelcontento/docker-haproxy-etcd/README.md

 		-p 443:443 \
 		michaelcontento/haproxy-etcd

-## Example: Use global configuration in etcd
+## Example: Use global and backend-level configuration in etcd

 	# Same as above but with additional configuration on backend level
 	etcdctl set /config/HAPROXY_BACKEND_SERVICE frontend